nealcaren/CrisisOpportunity/markdown/shadow.md

 Families	0	1	%	3	4	5	6	7	8	9	10	11
 612		189	127	83	62	41	40	28	21	IO	6	3	2

-slightly higher than the figure for the county as a whole, which was 23.9 per cent in 1920.
-If we take into consideration all the families, there are, on an average, 2.2 children to a family.
-But 189 of these families had no children, and if the average number of children for these families with children is calculated, there are 3.1 children to a family.
-Table III shows the distribution of these families according to the number of children.

-Types of Family Structure
+### Types of Family Structure

 The environment has produced not one but many family types which, however, have numbers of traits in common.
 It is not immediately apparent just what have been the predominant influences in shaping their differences.
 There are families which are fairly stable and adjusted to the environment and its social codes.
 They have a distinct background, certain family traditions, a consciousness of integration, and they are sensitive to certain

-3^

-Digitized by

-Original from UNIVERSITY OF MICHIGAN
+[33]{.pagenum}
 patterns of respectability which represent the more reflective moral sentiments of the group.
 These families appear among both the educated and the uneducated classes of the population and in varying proportions among owners, tenants, and croppers.

 The frequency in this community of the artificial or quasifamilies seems to warrant their classification as a type.
 They have the semblance of a normal and natural family, and function as one, but the members of the group are drawn into it by various circumstances rather than being a product of the original union.
 There are, again, those families which, though not bound by the formal sanctions, are held together for years by the strength of afFectional ties or the satisfactory character and mutual convenience of the arrangement.
 Multiple marriages are fairly common.
 Intransient family groups seem to be a product of the environment and are held together over periods by economic and other considerations of convenience.
 And just as these family forms are reflections of the environment, there have been developed physical adjustments with regard to both remarriage and the disposition of children.
 Equally important are the families whose organization and sentiments, though in accord with more advanced ideals of other communities, are in constant conflict with the dominant patterns of both the white and the Negro local community.
 Finally, there are those family groups which reflect definite disorganization as a result of the disintegration of traditional controls, and are yet unable or unwilling to adjust themselves to newer patterns of relations.
 All of these are affected in some degree by the social and cultural transition which the community is experiencing.

 The numerical distribution of these types of families can be suggested in these figures: in the 612 households there were 404 married couples or couples living together in common-law association.
 There was no male head in 152, or 25 per cent of these families.
 The male parent was either away or dead.
 The wife or female head of the household was absent from 33 of the families.
 About two-thirds of the families were normal family groupings.
 In 231 of the 404 couples married or living together the man and woman were each married or in marital association for the first time.
 In 24

-33

-Original from

-UNIVERSITY OF MICHIGAN
+[34]{.pagenum}
 families the husband had been married more than once.
 In 74 families both man and woman had been married more than once.
 There were only 2 divorced persons who had not remarried.
 The community afforded no spinsters and extremely few bachelors.

-Stable Old Families with Strong Affectional Ties and a Family Tradition
+### Stable Old Families with Strong Affectional Ties and a Family Tradition

 The Haygood family was rooted in slavery, but father and mother, both illiterate, were married and had lived together over fifty years, reared children, established a family tradition of a sort, accumulated a little property, and retained their affection for each other.
 Ellen Haygood spoke thus of her background and relations with her husband until his very recent death:

-Yes, indeed, I may be old but I remember everything.
+> Yes, indeed, I may be old but I remember everything.
 I was born during slavery.
 Dem sho’ was bad times.
 If the niggers hadn’t been liberated by Abe Lincoln we’d still be the white folks’ niggers.
 The way them folks used to beat us was shameful.
 My white folks want rich.
 They was just good livers and they want so bad.
 I ain’t nebber forgotten my young mistress.
-She had the longest nose you ever seen, but she was
+She had the longest nose you ever seen, but she was sweet.

-sweet.
 Her name was S--------.
 All the niggers on the place called her
 “Miss Sis” and when I sees her now I calls her “Miss Sis.”
 She’s done got powerful old but she still lives right on the old place over yonder near Honey Cup.
 Yes’m right here in Shorters.
 Folks would raise the fence and put your end on one side and your head on the other and beat and beat them niggers.
 I was the onliest little nigger on the place when freedom come.
 The Yankees come through and said slavery’s done gone.
 Child, the niggers got to yelling and whooping all over the place.
 Some of ’em got kept in bondage as long as four years after freedom.
 The white folks jest wouldn’t loose us.
 Abe Lincoln touched a pen for the sign of freedom but all the niggers didn’t know.
 The Rebels didn’t tell us until some good white folks let the cat out of the bag.
 My husband he was off in the war.
 That was Jim.
 He done told me so much I ain’t nebber gonna forget.
 He got discharged right on Peach Street in Atlanta.
 Dere’s his picture on the wall.
-I gits here in my bed some night and puts on the flashlight on the picture and says, “I’m still all alone Jim—still your Ellen.”
+I gits here in my bed some night and puts on the flashlight on the picture and says, “I’m still all alone Jim---still your Ellen.”
 I know it ain’t gonna be long now ’fore I goes to him.
 He sho’ was a good husband.
 He used to cook and help me but we was married fifty-six years and I ain’t missed cooking his vittels but once.
-He got mad then and hit me......Then he was sad and said, “Scraps (used

-34

-Digitized by Google

-Original from

-UNIVERSITY OF MICHIGAN

-to call me Scraps), I hain’t nebber gonna hit you no mo* long’s I live,” and he sho didn’t.
+He got mad then and hit me. ...
+Then he was sad and said, “Scraps (used[35]{.pagenum} to call me Scraps), I hain’t nebber gonna hit you no mo; long’s I live,” and he sho didn’t.
 I loved that man.

-The week ’fore he died he said, “Ellen, git my tax papers and all the pension papers.
+> The week ’fore he died he said, “Ellen, git my tax papers and all the pension papers.
 I’se gonna fix things so if I die you won’t have no trouble.
 I’se an old disable soldier and I’se gonna take care of you.”
 Well, we signed papers ’n’ all.
 Then he paid Miss Jessie $1.00 to come here and write all our names in the Bible in ink.
 See, I couldn’t write and Jim couldn’t but he’d been carryin’ all that in his head, and he knew if anything ever happen and it weren’t wrote down, it be hard for me.
 He was blind, too.
 Got blind from cooking so much.
 All that smoke was too much for his eyes.
 Well, I come nigh going blind too.
 Jim paid $100 for my eyes to get better.
-A white lady come here and tended like she was gonna do a heap for us and said she’d send some glasses but she ain’t done nothin.* After freedom I went to school ’till the one-legged man wrote me I couldn’t go no more without no money an’ we ain’t had nothin’ then.
+A white lady come here and tended like she was gonna do a heap for us and said she’d send some glasses but she ain’t done nothin.'
+After freedom I went to school ’till the one-legged man wrote me I couldn’t go no more without no money an’ we ain’t had nothin’ then.
 All we got we just cummulated.
 When my chilluns married I gave each one two sheets, three pillow cases, one half-dozen cups and saucers, and a piece of furniture.
 I treated ’em all the same.
 Just had to save to git all this, an’ if anybody knows how to save and scrape, I do.
 I gits all the slop ready for the chilluns and it don’t take much the way I fixes it.
 I done lost $700 in this Tuskegee bank when hit closed.
 I’se been saving that a long time and it sho’ got me bad.

-My husband died with the kidney trouble.
+> My husband died with the kidney trouble.
 He got drawed sores all on his legs.
 I got ’em now.
 Wait, I’m gonna show you.
 The children want me to go to Birmingham to the doctor.
 Dere’s a doctor there who can look plumb through you and see everything.
 Spects my heart is like this cause everything I got is dead but me and three chillun.
 I done had to stop breeding for six years on account of bad misfortune.
 I got a milk leg and a risen breast.
 The doctor is scared to lance it.

-Tain’t easy for me to keep up with all my spenses.
+> Tain’t easy for me to keep up with all my spenses.
 I miss Jim for that.
 He sho’ could figure.
 Just two years ago next month he died.
-I make lines like this .... for dollars and circles for nickels.
+I make lines like this ... for dollars and circles for nickels.
 I send some of the money up North to the chilluns, but I done got careless and don’t keep it up.

-Families with Strong Maternal Dominance and with Specific Moral Codes
+### Families with Strong Maternal Dominance and with Specific Moral Codes

 Frank Grice is forty-nine and his wife thirty-seven, and with their seven children, ranging in ages from eight to twenty years, they live in a five-room cottage which they are attempting to buy.
 All but one of the children are living at home.
-The house is old,
+The house is old, [36]{.pagenum}

-35

-Digitized by

-Original from UNIVERSITY OF MICHIGAN

-has never been painted, has half of the windows missing, and is, in the words of Mrs. Grice, “ 'bout to fall down.”
+has never been painted, has half of the windows missing, and is, in the words of Mrs. Grice, “'bout to fall down.”
 They are cotton farmers and for the past three years have tried to make a living from thirty acres of questionable cotton land which they rent.
 Last year they raised two bales of cotton, both of which went to the white man from whom they had purchased a mule with which to do their plowing.
 Besides the cotton, however, Frank Grice raised three loads of corn, two hundred bundles of fodder, fifteen gallons of syrup, and three banks of potatoes, and this provided the food for the family and their total income in kind for the year.

 Jerry, next to the oldest boy, is the wanderer, and left home three years ago.
 They do not know where he is, and indeed have not heard from him since he left.
 But the family stands out as a distinct type in this neighborhood.
 Neither of the parents can read or write and none of the children has passed through the fourth grade in school.
 The parents wanted the children to be educated but even education was less important than “living decent.”
 The mother is the stronger element of the family, and has pronounced notions about morality and respectability.
 All the children but one, Jerry the wanderer, live quietly in the community and in marked social isolation.
 The attitude of the family is unique and important for its revolt against commonplace practices in the community.